ppy/osu-wiki/wiki/Tournaments/OWC/2020/en.md

 1. Each stage will be held on **a single weekend**.
 2. Matches in Qualifiers will be held during specific time slots proposed by the tournament staff.
 Each team is free to choose the time slot in which they want to play.
    - **A team that doesn't pick a time slot by Friday 23rd of October will be considered disqualified.**
-3. All Double Elimination Stages will be held on either Saturday or Sunday, UTC+0.
+3. All Bracket Stages will be held between Saturday 0:00 and Sunday 23:59 UTC+0.
 4. Scheduling will be handled by the Tournament Management.
 Schedules will be released on the Sunday before the first matches of the stage.
 Tournament Management will try to create the schedule to respect the participants' time zones.
    - In the Quarterfinals and subsequent stages, team captains may inform Tournament Management if they expect a specific time slot to be unavailable in the following week.
 Schedule updates will be granted to the best of Management's abilities.
 5. **Reschedules will only be considered if both teams agree to a time at least 48 hours before the first match in that particular stage.**